-SEA Objective Sub-objective (Will the Programme...?)
-8. Material Assets - Conserve natural resources and reduce waste production a.
-Safeguard natural resources (including minerals, soils, commercial fish stock and natural capital) and minimise unsustainable use b.
+SEA Objective Sub-objective (Will the Programme···?)
+8. Material Assets - Conserve natural resources and reduce a.
+Safeguard natural resources (including minerals, soils, commercial fish stock and natural capital) and minimise unsustainable use waste production b.
 Increase recycling rates and re-use of materials in line with circular economy 9.
-Historic Environment - Protect, enhance and manage archaeological and cultural heritage a.
-Preserve and enhance designated and non-designated sites and areasb.
+Historic Environment - Protect, enhance and a.
+Preserve and enhance designated and non-designated sites and areas manage archaeological and cultural heritage b.
 Preserve and enhance archaeological sites 10.
-Landscape - Protect, enhance and manage the character and quality of the landscape a.
-Maintain and enhance the quality and character of landscape, townscape and coastal areas b.
-Maintain and enhance designated sites c.
+Landscape - Protect, enhance and manage a.
+Maintain and enhance the quality and character of landscape, townscape and coastal areas the character and quality b.
+Maintain and enhance designated sites of the landscape c.
 Create, maintain and enhance public open space and green infrastructure assets 11.
 Natural Capital a.
 Encourage multifunctionality of greenspace to enhance human health and quality of life, water, soil and air quality, climate regulation and biodiversity simultaneously b.
 Encourage cultural and outdoor recreational tourism that is landscape and nature based c.
 Improve knowledge and understanding of and connection with the natural environment. d.
 Strengthen positive natural connections and interactions between territories e.
 Encourage biophysical changes such as restoration of degraded land and enhanced connectivity of greenspace